Loading blog...

 5 minutes read

 Due diligence checking in banking is a mandatory risk-management process used to verify customer identities, assess potential risks, and prevent financial crimes such as money laundering and fraud.
-It involves collecting, verifying, and monitoring customer data throughout the client lifecycle governed by FinCEN, FATF, and the Bank Secrecy Act.
+It involves collecting, verifying, and monitoring customer data across the full client lifecycle, governed by FinCEN, FATF, the Bank Secrecy Act, and, in India, the RBI Master Direction on KYC.

-For most banks, this process still runs on manual workflows: analysts reviewing documents by hand, cross-referencing watchlists page by page, chasing customers for missing paperwork.
-This guide explains what regulators actually require and where the real operational gap lies.
+For most banks, this process still runs on manual workflows: analysts reviewing documents by hand, cross-referencing watchlists page by page, and chasing customers for missing paperwork.
+This guide explains what regulators actually require, how customer and enhanced due diligence differ, and where the real operational gap lies.

-- Due diligence in banking verifies customer identities and prevents financial crime it’s a legal requirement.
+- Due diligence in banking verifies customer identities and prevents financial crime.
+It is a legal requirement, not a best practice.

-- Three tiers apply: Simplified (SDD), Standard (CDD), and Enhanced (EDD).
+- Three tiers apply: Simplified (SDD), Customer or Standard (CDD), and Enhanced (EDD).

-- FinCEN, FATF, and BSA mandate continuous monitoring not just one-time onboarding checks.
+- FinCEN, FATF, BSA, and the RBI KYC Master Direction all mandate continuous monitoring, not one-time onboarding checks.

-- 48% of banks lost clients due to slow onboarding.
+- 48% of banks lost clients due to slow onboarding; manual KYC carries a 4 to 8% error rate.

-- AI-powered IDP cuts due diligence processing time by up to 80%.
+- AI-powered intelligent document processing cuts due diligence processing time by up to 80%.

 What Is Due Diligence Checking in Banking?